junaidsiddiqi/junaidsiddiqi/README.md

   <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />
 </a>

----

- I'm a Computer Information Systems student at UH, and I'm really into cybersecurity and IT.
+ I'm a Computer Information Systems student at UH, with a focus on cybersecurity and IT.

  I've been spending a lot of my time outside of class building projects and getting hands-on experience because I learn best by actually doing things.